Home | Volume 49 | Article number 75

 Descriptive data: the distribution of genetic mutations observed in our cohort of lung cancer patients is detailed through the oncoprint presented below, generated with R (Figure 1).
 This oncoprint provides a clear and concise visualization of the various genetic alterations identified in the studied samples.
 Each column in the oncoprint corresponds to a patient sample, while each row represents a specific gene.
 Different colors indicate the various types of genetic mutations, such as amplifications, deletions, and insertions, as well as point mutations and gene fusions.
 This figure highlights the frequency and diversity of genetic alterations in our cohort, illustrating the most frequently mutated genes, such as TP53, KRAS, and EGFR, and showing the different combinations of mutations present in patients.
 The oncoprint also allows for the visualization of the correlation between genetic mutations and the clinical and demographic characteristics of patients, such as gender, age, and histological type of cancer.

-Participants: the gender distribution among lung cancer patients show a male predominance, with 70 men (70%) versus 30 women (30%), resulting in a sex ratio of 2.33 (Table 1).
+Participants: the gender distribution among lung cancer patients shows a male predominance, with 70 men (70%) versus 30 women (30%), resulting in a sex ratio of 2.33 (Table 1).
 A wide variety was observed in the age ranges.
 The minimum age is 26 years, while the maximum age is 90 years.
 The average age is 65.37 years, and the median age is 67 years.
 The age range with the highest number of patients is between 60 and 70 years.

 Outcome data: the collected data show that the majority of analyzed samples come from solid biopsies, with a total of 86 samples.
 Liquid biopsies are less common, representing only 7 samples.
 We also examined 4 samples from lobectomy resection specimens and 2 samples from pulmonary wedge resections.
 Finally, centrifuged pleural fluid pellets are the rarest, with only one sample identified.
 The results of the tumor cellularity analysis show a varied distribution among the samples.
 The majority of samples have a tumor cellularity of less than 20%, with 28 samples in this category.
 A similar number of samples, 26, have a tumor cellularity between 20% and 40%.
 The range of tumor cellularity between 40% and 60% includes 16 samples, while 20 samples have a tumor cellularity between 60% and 80%.
 Only one sample has a tumor cellularity greater than 80%.
 Additionally, no tumor cellularity data are available for 9 samples (Figure 2).